Income

 If the tenant pays rent to an LLC or corporation, and the LLC or corporation pays you, you would disclose the LLC or corporation as the source of income.
 Either way, you would disclose “rental property” as the service provided.

 If you report any amount from your Form 1099-G on your federal income tax return, then you should disclose it on your financial disclosure statement.
-Adv.
-Op.
-No. 2005-01.
+Advisory Opinion 2005-01.
 For guidance on this question, you may wish to contact the IRS or a tax professional.

 Federal, state, or local governments file the 1099-G form if they made payments of: